Jamie Raskin: Early life and education

 Jamin Ben Raskin was born in Washington, D.C., on December 13, 1962, to Jewish parents Barbara (née Bellman) Raskin and Marcus Raskin.
 His name is a variant of that of his paternal grandfather, Benjamin Raskin.
 His mother was a journalist and novelist, and his father was a former staff aide to President John F. Kennedy on the National Security Council, co-founder of the Institute for Policy Studies, and a progressive activist.
 Raskin's ancestors immigrated to the U.S. from Russia.

-Raskin graduated from Georgetown Day School in 1979 at age 16, and then magna cum laude and Phi Beta Kappa from Harvard College in 1983 with a Bachelor of Arts in government with a concentration in political theory.
+Raskin graduated from Georgetown Day School in 1979 at age 16 as a U.S. Presidential Scholar, and then magna cum laude and Phi Beta Kappa from Harvard College in 1983 with a Bachelor of Arts in government with a concentration in political theory.
 In 1987, he received a Juris Doctor magna cum laude from the Harvard Law School, where he was an editor of the Harvard Law Review.

 Legal career

 For more than 25 years, Raskin was a constitutional law professor at American University Washington College of Law, where he taught future fellow impeachment manager Stacey Plaskett.
 He co-founded and directed the LL.M. program on law and government and co-founded the Marshall-Brennan Constitutional Literacy Project.

 From 1989 to 1990, Raskin served as general counsel for Jesse Jackson's National Rainbow Coalition.
 In 1996, he represented Ross Perot regarding Perot's exclusion from the 1996 United States presidential debates.
 Raskin wrote a Washington Post op-ed that strongly condemned the Federal Election Commission and the Commission on Presidential Debates for their decisions.